NOAA-EMC/LandDA/snowDA/OI_JEDI/README.md

 Status: complete.

 To run the OI, use the letkf_snow testcase.
+Latest yaml is in this directory.

 2. Adding snow depth-specific code, including QC and interpolation routines.